 FAQ

-What plant food has high nitrogen?
+What plant food is high in nitrogen?

 Which fertilizer has the highest nitrogen?